ClickHouse Local Mode¶

 CLI Arguments¶

---host=HOST- ClickHouse server host--port=PORT- ClickHouse server port--user=USER- Username for server authentication--password=PASS- Password for server authentication--secure- Use TLS connection
+--platform-option host=HOST- ClickHouse server host--platform-option port=PORT- ClickHouse server port--platform-option username=USER- Username for server authentication--platform-option password=PASS- Password for server authentication--platform-option secure=true- Use TLS connection

 Performance Characteristics¶